SWEET APPLE KUZU

 * is the unwashed, unfiltered variant of kuzu premium *.

 Harvesting kuzu is time and energy-consuming, and many kuzu-finding sites are kept secret.
 Digging out the roots takes place between December and April and is done by hand with a shovel.
 This job has to be done carefully and requires a lot of manpower.
-As many as 300 diggers, also known as "horiko", are employed.
+As many as 300 diggers, known as "horiko", are employed.

 And then magic happens!

-After harvesting, kuzu roots are rinsed, which our producer, the Hirohachido family company, has traditionally been doing for over 150 years.
+After harvesting, kuzu roots are rinsed, which our producer, the Hirohachido family company, has been doing for over 150 years.
 With great insight and generational expertise, they combine ancient Japanese techniques with natural processes.
 Much is done manually.
 For instance, each root is hand-cut into pieces, crushed into weasels, soaked and rinsed.
 The thick brown paste that results is washed several times and filtered in cold spring water until a pure white starch remains.
 This starch is then dried, chopped into small pieces and packed.

 This whole artisanal process creates a natural binding agent with extraordinary powers!